Miel Fajardo: Fajardo vs. Simsri

 On January 2, 2024, Fajardo hinted a picture of a Thai boxer's record on BoxRec, showing an intimidating 32–1 record and rated best active Thai light flyweight boxer by BoxRec prior to the time, on his Facebook "Story", by depending on the hinted stats, Thanongsak Simsri completes all the requirements.
 On the next day, the bout has been confirmed by News article writer Carlos Costa, the article also states that Fajardo will be defending his OPBF light flyweight title and the event will be held at the Land of the Rising Star, Japan (at Osaka) on April 13, 2024, and on February 3, 2024, a news article featuring the bout from The Ring is released.
 Miel Fajardo was undoubtedly outclassed by the more experienced and technical Simsri, although Fajardo knocked Simsri down in the tenth round, it was not enough, Simsri survived the challenge en route to Simsri becoming the new OPBF light flyweight champion via unanimous decision.

 Thrilla in Manila II Countdown

-October 26, 2025, in an early boxing event dedicated as the 50th Year Anniversary of the historic Thrilla in Manila between Muhammad Ali and Joe Frazier.
-Co-featured bout, Fajardo will face Esneth Domingo for the vacant IBF Pan Pacific Flyweight title in a ten-round bout at the San Andres Sports Complex in Manila.
+On October 26, 2025, in an early boxing event dedicated as the 50th Year Anniversary of the historic Thrilla in Manila between Muhammad Ali and Joe Frazier.
+Co-featured bout, Fajardo will face compatriot contender Esneth Domingo for the vacant IBF Pan Pacific Flyweight title in a ten-round bout at the San Andres Sports Complex in Manila.
+Fajardo won via UD, recording his first decision victory in seven years.

+Fajardo vs. Reyes

+In March 2026, it was announced that Fajardo was set in an IBF flyweight title eliminator against Argentine contender and number 3-rated Jeremias Reyes in Gálvez, Santa Fe, Argentina on April 11, 2026.
+Previously, Reyes also fought in an IBF flyweight title eliminator against Felix Alvarado in December 2024, however he lost via MD.
+Fajardo would knock Reyes down four times within 65 seconds before the referee halted the bout in the first round in 1:05.
+Fajardo would stun the hometown crowd and will be the mandatory challenger for the IBF world flyweight title.